Eviction and Rent Freeze Ordinance FAQs

 - State law exempts residential units constructed after February 1995.

-- It exempts single-family homes and condos.
+- It exempts single-family homes and condos, except for separately rented rooms in single-family homes or condos.

 - It exempts specialty housing such as non-profit hospitals, religious facilities, licensed care and health facilities, school or college dormitories operated by the school or college, government sponsored public and affordable housing, hotels, and other transient housing properties.